 Using the dividend triangle will only get you on the right foot, but that’s far from being enough.
 First, 5-year metrics will only tell you what previously happened.
 This is not a guarantee for the future.
 To have a better idea of where to invest in 2021, I look at the 5-year trend for various metrics.

 - Dividend triangle trend (how revenue, EPS and dividend increase year per year)

 - Payout and cash payout ratios

 - Long-term debt and debt to equity ratio

 Studying trends will tell me which quarterly earning report to open and where to dig to find answers to my questions.
 Any jump or sudden drop in the following metrics need to be explained.
 Once this is done, I’m ready to write my investment thesis.

-While many authors will predict what will happen in 2020, I’ll go the other way around.
-To be honest, I don’t really mind what will happen in 2020.
-What I know is that my portfolio will generate more dividends than it did in 2019 and 2018 and all the other years.
+While many authors will predict what will happen in 2021, I’ll go the other way around.
+To be honest, I don’t really mind what will happen this year.
+What I know is that my portfolio will generate more dividends than it did in 2020 and 2019 and all the other years.

-By being cautious and sticking to your investment process, you will find that some of those companies will not likely be hurt that much if a recession hit in 2020.
+By being cautious and sticking to your investment process, you will find that some of those companies will not likely be hurt that much even if we were in a recession.
 Most importantly, you can and will find companies that will continue their dividend growth policy while their share price decreases temporarily.
 I’ve tested my methodology over the past decade.
 Dividend growth investing worked even in 2018 when the market was down double-digits.

 The post What Should a Dividend Growth Investor Buy in 2021? appeared first on The Dividend Guy Blog.